-The Departmental Council will meet at least once during each semester, at the call of the chairperson of the department.
+The Council of Academic Deans meets at least once each semester and at the call of the Provost who serves as chairperson.

-3.2 Standing Academic Committees
+3.2 Standing Committees

 The standing committees are listed below together with a brief statement of their responsibilities.
-The term "academic committees" refers to those committees that are appointed by the Executive Vice President for Academic Affairs/Provost.
-Other standing committees are listed in the University Catalogs.
+The term "academic committees" refers to those committees that are appointed by the Provost.
+Other standing committees are listed in the University Catalog.
 The term of office for all committee members is two years.

-- A. The Academic Honors Committee recommends all classifications of academic honors and identifies and recommends persons who are to receive these honors. - B. The Catalog Committee prepares the University Catalog for publication every two years. - C. The Curriculum and Instruction Committee responsibilities include evaluating proposed course(s), and program changes recommended by departmental committees forwarding those changes to the chief academic officer for final approval.
-The committee maintains records of committee deliberations, templates for appropriate curriculum changes, and coordinates with other committee to maintain alignments. - D. The Self-Study Steering Committee serves as liaison between the University and the Southern Association of Colleges and Schools and conducts the institutional self-study for SACS accreditation. - E. The Academic Appeals Committee hears appeals by students who have been suspended for academic reasons and makes recommendations concerning the academic status of such students. - F. The Commencement Committee designs the graduate exercises, executes the activities which support these exercises, and prepares and supervises the printing of the commencement program. - G. The Library Committee (1) advises the dean of libraries on policies governing the operation of the University libraries; and (2) serves as liaison between the main library and the faculty in seeing that the library serves the needs of the University with regard to the adequacy of the collection and the rendering of appropriate services. - H. The Student Advisement Committee promotes effective student advisement, monitors and evaluates existing student advisement practices, and recommends changes in existing practices. - I. Committee on Diversity leads in developing programs, policies, and institutional strategies that will enhance positive diversity in faculty, students, staff, and administrators.
+- 3.2.A The Academic Honors Committee recommends all classifications of academic honors and identifies and recommends persons who are to receive these honors. - 3.2.B The Catalog Committee prepares the University Catalog for publication every two years. - 3.2.C The Committee on Performance Evaluation of Academic Personnel establishes and recommends effective methods, policies, and procedures for evaluations under the supervision of the Provost. - 3.2.D The Self-Study Steering Committee serves as liaison between the University and SACS-CoC and conducts the institutional self-study for SACS-CoC accreditation.

-- J. The Strategic Planning Committee for Academic Affairs prepares and updates the Strategic Plan for Academic Affairs, and recommends and assesses strategic goals and objectives. - K. The Retention, Tenure and Promotion Appeals Committee deliberates on appeals from faculty members and recommends to the Executive Vice President for Academic Affairs and Provost whether or not the faculty members' appeals are valid. - L. The Faculty Handbook Committee will biennially review the Faculty Handbook and recommend revisions, additions, or deletions to the vice chancellor for academic affairs.
+- 3.2.E The Academic Appeals Committee hears appeals by students who have been suspended for academic reasons and makes recommendations concerning the academic status of such students. - 3.2.F The Commencement Committee designs the graduate exercises, executes the activities which support these exercises, and prepares and supervises the printing of the commencement program. - 3.2.G The Library Committee (1) advises the Dean of libraries on policies governing the operation of the University libraries; and (2) serves as liaison between the main library and the faculty in seeing that the library serves the needs of the University with regard to the adequacy of the collection and the rendering of appropriate services. - 3.2.H The Student Advisement Committee promotes effective student advisement, monitors and evaluates existing student advisement practices, and recommends changes in existing practices. - 3.2.I Committee on Diversity.
+The role of the Diversity Committee is to make recommendations regarding diversity issues within the University.
+The committee reviews the status of diversity within the organization, recommends methods for enhancing diversity, and advises on how the University can better meet the needs of its diverse members.
+Diversity is defined from a very broad perspective, which includes diversity in regard to ethnicity, gender identity, gender expression, sex, and sexual orientation as well as diversity in regard to institutional type, size, and employment position. - 3.2.J The Strategic Planning Committee for Academic Affairs prepares and updates the Strategic Plan for Academic Affairs, and recommends and assesses strategic goals and objectives. - 3.2.K The Retention, Tenure and Promotion Appeals Committee deliberates on appeals from faculty members and recommends to the Provost whether or not the faculty members' appeals are valid. - 3.2.L The Faculty Handbook Committee is appointed by the Faculty Senate President, and will biennially review the Faculty Handbook and recommend revisions, additions, or deletions to the Provost. - 3.2.M The University Curriculum Committee reviews proposed new courses and/or programs and/or degree offerings submitted from various colleges as mandated by Academic Affairs.